Marietas/Bikesharing/README.md

 ### Trips by weekday and Gender

-The heatmaps on fig. 4 inform  that the main weekday rides are between 7AM to 9AM and from 5PM to 7PM.
+The heatmaps on fig. 4, 5 and 6 show  that the main weekday rides are between 7AM to 9AM and from 5PM to 7PM.

 ![](https://github.com/Marietas/Bikesharing/blob/main/resources/fig%204.PNG)
 ![](https://github.com/Marietas/Bikesharing/blob/main/resources/fig%205.PNG)